ThatOtherZach/Web3-by-Example/README.md

 You can use npm to install Node and Web3.
 Geth will require a little extra TLC, so I suggest you instead get an [Infura API](https://infura.io/) token to use, its free and you'll get full access to the Ethereum blockchain without actually running your own node.

+It is also a fantastic idea to have the Web3 documentation open so you can get more information on functions and other things that may be useful; you can find that here: http://web3js.readthedocs.io/en/1.0/getting-started

 ## Running Scripts
 I'm going to assume you know at least the basics of what Ethereum is and what terms like Address, transaction hash/ID, and tokens means.
 If not, you may want to read up on that before anything else.
 I've left place holder text in place of where you will need real Ethereum value; you can either use your own or just grab a random one from a block explorer like [etherscan.io](http://etherscan.io/)

 To execute you simply use the console in run ```node example-script.js``` and the results will be printed in the console.

+In addtion each script has a markdown file with the same name.
+In there you'll find an explanation of whats happening, this was done for the really noobish amoung us (myself included) can see what exactly is happening.

 ## Additional Notes
 Web3 1.0.0 is at the time of this edit, beta.
 I actaully have no idea why when I installed it it chose to use the beta version, probably an error on my part.
 That being said, it does work so while it may not be ideal for production it should suit the needs of someone who just wants to learn and run a few scripts.